mikediessner/nubo/docs/practical_considerations.rst

 Practical considerations
 ========================
-Below are some critical considerations that should be taken into account when deciding on the design of the Bayesian optimisaiton loop with NUBO.
+Below are some critical considerations that should be taken into account when deciding on the design of the Bayesian optimisation loop with NUBO.
 This section features some of the most common questions about Bayesian optimisation and NUBO and is frequently updated.